surf-connect/surf-connect.github.io/index.md

 <img src="images/Home-Page-Mockup.png" >

 ### Connect Page
-The Connect page displays all users.
-Users can connect with other surfers based on their surfing ability.
+Users are connected to each other based on surfing ability and the time of day they would like to surf.
+Users are able to click a message button on the user to message them or pin them by pressing a pin button to get their attention.
 <img src="images/Connect-Page.png" >

 ### User Page